The Deep Mani

 The ancient Greeks erroneously believed that the Mani was the southernmost point in the world.
 They were at least correct that Cape Matapan, the tip of the Mani, is the southernmost point of mainland Greece.
 As with any extreme point of land, it seems natural that they would ascribe legends to it.
 For example, the yawning sapphire mouth of the Caves of Diros were believed to be the entrance to Hades, the underworld guarded by Cerberus, the three-headed hellhound.

-It can be tricky to read these tall tales without smiling, but in the Mani the mind has always reached for something larger.
+It can be tricky to read these tall tales without smiling, but in the Mani minds are often reaching for something larger.
 The great British travel writer Patrick Leigh Fermor certainly felt its immoral pull – with the whole world to choose from, the Englishman picked the Mani as his home away from home for almost half a century.
 His “private invasions” began in the 1950s and were detailed in his marvellous travelogue Mani: Travels in the Southern Peloponnese.

 But first I had to get there.
 Over the first couple of hours heading southwest from Athens, the heavily tolled roads were gloriously smooth, languid things, winding around and through mountains like great rivers.
 My energy seemed to flatten with the landscape on the other side and soon the nap was inevitable.